emanzione/mhlab.tech/content/code/backend-services-02-auth-service-01/index.md

 - __*Register a new account*__: the player should be able to register a new account before being able to log in.
 This registration must be verified through email validation or social media (Facebook, Twitter, etc) login.
 - __*Authenticate*__: the player should be able to get an auth token by providing username and password.
-- __*Refresh the auth token*__: the player should be able to obtain a new auth token by proving the old one.
+- __*Refresh the auth token*__: the player should be able to obtain a new auth token by providing the old one.

 These are the main features for now, but they are not the only ones.
 But for now stick with me: we will add later additional ones if needed.